 Could you represent and support members of your community?

-The Kent Police Independent Police Advisory Groups (IPAG) is chaired by volunteers and represent diverse communities across Kent.
+Kent Police is looking for volunteers to Chair the Kent Police Independent Advisory Groups (IAG) and represent diverse communities across the county.

-Independent Police Advisory Groups make a difference to policing in Kent by:
+Independent Advisory Groups make a difference to policing in Kent by:

 providing a link between the police and the diverse communities of Kent